All About Alpha-Lipoic Acid

 Alpha-Lipoic Acid and Your Eyes

 First, let’s discuss what can cause free radicals in the eye.
 There are two main culprits: overexposure to sunlight and smoking.
-Both of these causes encourage oxidation and free radicals in the lens of the eye.
+Both of these causes encourage oxidation and free radicals in the eye’s lens.

-Alpha-lipoic acid fights the oxidation and free radicals in the eye to prevent that protein build up and cell damage.
+Alpha-lipoic acid fights the oxidation and free radicals in the eye to prevent protein build-up and cell damage.
 With no free radicals, your eyesight will be healthy and will stay clear in the long run.

 Where Is It Found?